jagregory/abrash-zen-of-asm/src/chapter-07.md

 =   25412
 ```

 By the way, it happens that the 8088 isn't particularly fast at calculating 20-bit addresses from segment:offset pairs.
-Although it only takes the 8088's Bus Interface Unit 4 cycles to complete a memory access, the fastest memory-accessing instruction the PC has to offer (`xlat`) takes 10 cycles to run.
+Although it only takes the 8088's Bus Interface Unit 4 cycles to complete a memory access, the fastest memory-accessing instruction the PC has to offer (`xlat`{.nasm}) takes 10 cycles to run.
 Other memory-accessing instructions take longer, some much longer.
 We'll delve into the implications of the 8088's lack of memory-access performance shortly.

 Several questions should immediately leap into your mind if you've never encountered segments and offsets before.
 Where do these odd beasts live?
 What's to prevent more than one segment:offset pair from pointing to the same 20-bit address?
 What happens when the sum of the two gets too large to fit in 20 bits?